Jennifer-Rajkumar/COVID-19-Hotspot-Detection/README.md

 # COVID-19-Hotspot-Detection
-Web Application that shows the geospatial hotspots of India and travel restrictions of each states in the country.
+A web application that shows the geospatial hotspots of India and travel restrictions of each states in the country.
+This web app is dynamic, i.e., the data gets automatically updated when the corona count changes.
+This is done using web scraping in python.